RisingWave feature lifecycle and deprecation

 -

 Public preview: The public preview stage is where we’ve incorporated feedback from the technical preview and are nearing the final product.
 It’s more stable than the technical preview, but there may still be some bugs and issues.
 During this stage, the corresponding guides are available in the official documentation for your reference.
-For the overview of all such features, see the list below.

 -

 General availability (GA): All other features are considered to be generally available.
 The general availability stage is where the feature is fully developed, tested, and ready for use in production environments.
 While GA features are stable and supported, they may eventually be deprecated as part of the product lifecycle.
-For details on how we manage feature deprecations, see the Feature Deprecation Policy.
+For details on how we manage feature deprecations, see the Feature deprecation policy.

 Feature deprecation policy